-- 1. Collapse all: For all trees.
-Collapses all nodes in the tree. - Collapse subtree: For all trees.
-Enabled only if there is a reference node.
-It collapses all nodes in the subtree of the reference node (including the reference node). - 3.
-Collapse peers: For system-trees only.
-Enabled only if there is a reference node.
-Collapses all peer nodes of the reference node, i.e., all nodes at the same hierarchy level - 4.
-Expand all: For all trees.
-Expands all nodes in the tree. - 5.
-Expand subtree: For all trees.
-Enabled only if there is a reference node.
-Expands all nodes in the subtree of the reference node (including the reference node). - 6.
-Expand peers: For system-trees only.
-Enabled only if there is a reference node.
-Expands all peer nodes of the reference node, i.e., all nodes at the same hierarchy level. - 7.
-Expand largest: For all trees.
-Enabled only if there is a reference node.
+- 1. Collapse all: Collapses all nodes in the tree. - 2.
+Collapse subtree: Enabled only if there is a reference node.
+It collapses all nodes in the subtree of the reference node (including the reference node).

+- 3. Expand all: Expands all nodes in the tree. - 4.
+Expand subtree: Enabled only if there is a reference node.
+Expands all nodes in the subtree of the reference node (including the reference node). - 5.
+Expand largest: Enabled only if there is a reference node.
 Starting at the reference node, expands its child with the largest inclusive value (if any), and continues recursively with that child until it finds a leaf.
-It is recommended to collapse all nodes before using this function in order to be able to see the path along the largest values. - 8.
+It is recommended to collapse all nodes before using this function in order to be able to see the path along the largest values. - 6.
+Expand marked: Shows all marked nodes by expanding their parents (see 2.7.13). - 7.
+Expand current level: For system-trees only.
+Shows all nodes that are on the same hierarchy level as the chosen one by expanding their parents. - 8.
 Dynamic hiding: Not available for metric-trees.
 This menu item activates dynamic hiding.
 All currently hidden nodes get shown.
 You are asked to define a percentage threshold between 0.0 and 100.0.
 All nodes whose color position on the color scale (in percent) is below this threshold get hidden.
 As default value, the color percentage position of the reference node is suggested, if you right-clicked over a node.
 If not, the default value is the last threshold.
 The hiding is called dynamic, because upon value changes (caused for example by changing the node selection) hiding is re-computed for the new values.
 In other words, value changes may change the visibility of the nodes. - a) Redefine threshold: This menu item is enabled if dynamic hiding is already activated.
 This function allows to re-define the dynamic hiding threshold as described above.